Joseph Scarcelli, Ph.D.

 - St. Vincent's Hall, Room 424

 Joseph Scarcelli is an assistant professor in the College of Hospitality and Tourism Management.
-He teaches classes in restaurant operations and sanitation, foodservice cost control, foodservice purchasing, beverage management, and food, wine and culture.
+He teaches classes in restaurant operations and sanitation, foodservice cost control, foodservice purchasing, research methods, beverage management, and food, wine and culture.

 Dr. Scarcelli earned a bachelor of arts in Italian Studies, with a minor in Political Science, from Purdue University.
 After spending time teaching English as a second language at a private language school in Europe, he returned to Purdue where he earned a master of science in Hospitality and Tourism Management.
 He received his Ph.D. in the same field.

 - Ph.D., Hospitality and Tourism Management – Disaster Preparedness in the Foodservice Industry, Purdue University

 - M.S., Hospitality and Tourism Management, Purdue University

 - B.A., Italian Studies, Purdue University

 - HRT 100: Introduction to Hospitality

 - MHR 241: Foodservice Operations

 - MHR 338: Food and Beverage Cost Controls